Combining edge computing and IoT to unlock autonomous and intelligent applications

 Edge computing also makes it possible to harness AI into enterprise applications, such as voice recognition.
 Voice recognition applications need to work locally for fast response, even if the algorithm is trained in the cloud.

 “For the first time in history, computing is moving out of the realm of abstract stuff like spreadsheets, web browsers, video games, et cetera, and into the real world,” Thomason said.
-Devices are sensing things in the real world and making decisions based on that information.
+Devices are sensing things in the real world and acting based on that information.

 Developing for the edge

 Next-generation applications and services require a new computing infrastructure that delivers low latency networks and high-performance computing at the extreme edge of the network.
 That is the idea behind Public Infrastructure Network Node (PINN), the initiative out of the Autonomy Institute, a cooperative research consortium focused on advancing and accelerating autonomy and AI at the edge.
 PINN is a unified open standard supporting 5G wireless, Edge Computing, Radar, Lidar, Enhanced GPS, and Intelligent Transportation Systems (ITS).
-The design of the PINN makes it look no different than a light post, making it possible to deliver computing power without relying on a skyline of cell towers or heavy cables.
+PINN looks like a streetlight post, so a PINN cluster could potentially provide a lot of computing power without requiring a lot of cell towers or heavy cables.

 According to Thomason, PINN clusters in a city deployment could be positioned to collect information from the sensors and cameras at a street intersection.
 The devices can see things that a driver can’t see–such as both directions of traffic, or that a pedestrian is about to enter the crosswalk–and know things the driver doesn’t know–such as an emergency vehicle is on the way or that traffic lights are about to change.
-Edge computing–using PINN–is what will make it possible to do process all of this data and actually take action, whether that is to send a signal to the traffic lights or to an autonomous vehicle to do something differently.
+Edge computing–using PINN–is what will make it possible to process all of the signals and do something about it, whether that is to make the traffic lights change or force the autonomous vehicle to do something differently.

 Currently, only vetted developers would be allowed in the PINN ecosystem, Thomason said.
 Developers write code, which is then compiled in WebAssembly, which is the actual code that runs on PINN.
 Using WebAssembly makes it possible to have a very small attack surface, very hardened, so that it would be harder for an adversary to break out of the application and get to the data on the PINN, Thomason said.